 The COVAX Facility, a global partnership designed to achieve vaccine equity, has faced extreme supply constraints in the first half of 2021.
 Unless COVAX can quickly secure more doses, unequal access to COVID-19 vaccines will undermine any attempt at a fast, fair and future proof recovery.

-In early June, UNICEF Ambassadors and supporters signed an open letter to G7 leaders calling on them to make these urgent donations by August and to set out a roadmap to scale up donations as supplies increase.
+In early June 2021, UNICEF Ambassadors and supporters signed an open letter to G7 leaders calling on them to make these urgent donations by August and to set out a roadmap to scale up donations as supplies increase.

 Ensuring equitable access

 Equitable access also means supporting countries’ capacity to get vaccines into arms.
-Without adequate funding and support for in-country delivery costs – including the human resources, equipment, supplies and processes needed to get vaccines from entry ports to being safely administered – countries already facing spiraling health and social sector costs will struggle to find the resources need to reach priority populations.
+Without adequate funding and support for in-country delivery costs – including the human resources, equipment, supplies and processes required to get vaccines from entry ports to being safely administered – countries already facing spiraling health and social sector costs will struggle to find the resources needed to reach priority populations.
 It is therefore essential that low-income countries are given additional support where needed to cover new activities associated with COVID-19 vaccine rollouts, without having to make cuts for other life-saving health programmes such as routine childhood vaccinations.

 UNICEF’s call to action:

-- One act of support does not negate the other: Dose donations should be made additionally to fully funding the COVAX facility and ACT A and additional to other official development assistance commitments.
+One act of support does not negate the other: Dose donations should be made additionally to fully funding the COVAX facility and ACT A and additional to other official development assistance commitments.

 In addition, UNICEF calls on donors to:

 Provide dedicated and additional immediate financing for country readiness and in-country delivery of COVID-19 vaccines and tools so that life-saving prevention and treatments are equitably available.
-UNICEF’s ACT-A Humanitarian Action for Children (HAC) appeal needs $659 million to support the delivery of COVID-19 diagnostics, treatments and bundle vaccines in low- and middle-income countries to ensure all high-risk groups and vulnerable communities and populations are reached this year.
+UNICEF’s ACT-A Humanitarian Action for Children (HAC) appeal needs $969 million to support the delivery of COVID-19 diagnostics, treatments and bundle vaccines in low- and middle-income countries to ensure all high-risk groups and vulnerable communities and populations are reached this year.